 Bates White provides sophisticated estimation services for insurance policy valuation and allocation for buyouts, dispute resolution, coverage-in-place agreements, and coverage negotiations, including operations-based nonproducts coverage.
 At the heart of our insurance valuation work is Bates White’s proprietary allocation software, which allows us to evaluate the impact of any number of complex liability streams on available policies under differing coverage assumptions.
 Our analyses offer a level of detail, accuracy, and insight that is unmatched.
 The result is that we enable our clients to better understand the bottom-line impact of potential outcomes, make more informed decisions about legal and negotiation strategies, and improve their position in insurance disputes.

 Bates White also integrates extensive liability valuation analysis with evaluation of client policy information.
-Through our subsidiary Eyestreet Insurance Analytics, we offer clients coverage-in-place (CIP) implementation and data warehousing services.
+Examples of our relevant work include the following:

 - Served as testifying expert on behalf of CSX Transportation on the suitability of asbestos claim settlements for arbitration proceedings of CSX Transportation, Inc. v.
 Lloyd’s, London.